Vicente Lim: First clash with General Douglas MacArthur and other controversies

 Just as he did during his days at West Point, Lim never hesitated to make his displeasure known towards unfair treatment and discrimination against Filipino officers on the basis of race.
 As early as 1914, Lim complained to Manuel L. Quezon about the "insults and petty harassment he had suffered because of his color".
 In 1922, as a captain stationed with the 45th Infantry Regiment, Philippine Scouts at Fort McKinley (now Fort Bonifacio), Lim refused an order to transfer to Corregidor "when it became apparent that the reason for the order was to free living quarters at the Fort for incoming American officers."
 The Commanding General of the Scout Brigade at McKinley, General Douglas MacArthur, relented, and allowed Lim to remain at his post.
 It would not be the last time that Lim would clash with the army brass on similar issues.

-The task of ensuring that Filipino officers were accorded equal treatment in terms of compensation, benefits, promotion and respect in the American Army engaged Lim intellectually and emotionally.
-So passionate was Lim about this that there is a story of him punishing a lower-ranking American serviceman who refused to salute him.
-To get his point across, (then) Major Lim ordered the American to face a hat stand where his Major's cap was hung and to continuously salute the cap until ordered to stop.
+Lim advocated for the equal treatment of Filipino officers within the United States Army, specifically regarding compensation, promotion, and professional respect.
+An anecdote often cited to illustrate his stance involves an incident where a lower-ranking American serviceman refused to salute him.
+In response, then-Major Lim reportedly ordered the soldier to face a hat stand holding his officer's cap and salute it repeatedly until ordered to stop.

 While Lim was mostly vocal on issues related to discrimination in the Army, he was equally vocal on the importance of maintaining a certain standard among its officer corps.
 He did not shy away from giving critiques of his fellow officers in the Philippine Scouts (Americans included) who were "unfit" to serve.
 In 1927, Lim wrote Major John Sullivan, assistant to General Frank McIntyre, the Bureau of Insular Affairs Chief: "I have many friends in the Scouts, but I can frankly state that as a whole they are the greatest handicap for the government ...
 The great majority of them are even disgusted with their own selves."

 Lim was a staunch believer that the strength of any military organization was a function of the quality of its corps of officers.
 It was a cause he would continue to champion later on in his career, during the formation of the fledgling Philippine Army.